LIbbbao/AUST_gait/README.md

 **Missing Value Processing**: Users can employ various algorithms to simulate missing values, and the dataset supports experiments with different missing rates.

-## License
-This dataset is released under open data sharing principles.
+## License：This dataset is released under open data sharing principles.
 Users can freely use, modify, and distribute the data with proper attribution.

 ## If you have any questions, feel free to raise an issue